TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 ## NoSQL

 NoSQL is really just shorthand for a modern database system that isn't a [relational database](https://en.wikipedia.org/wiki/Relational_database).
-There's a wide variety of different NoSQL databases but there is a set of commonly recurring traits.
+NoSQL databases vary wildly but do have a set of commonly recurring traits.
 * Queries are performed using calls to an API rather than by executing statements written in [SQL](https://en.wikipedia.org/wiki/SQL)
 * Data models are either [schemaless](https://www.mongodb.com/unstructured-data/schemaless) or significantly more flexible than the relational model
 * Queries are simpler and aligned with the underlying data model